maelvls/homebrew-amc/README.md

 [![Build Status](https://travis-ci.org/maelvalais/homebrew-amc.svg?branch=master)](https://travis-ci.org/maelvalais/homebrew-amc)

-If you have problems with the bottle (**dyld issues** detected by `brew linkage auto-mutiple-choice`), you can rebuild from source:
+If you have problems with the bottle (**dyld issues** detected by `brew linkage auto-mutiple-choice`), you can rebuild from source using

-- using `brew install maelvalais/amc/auto-mutiple-choice --build-from-source`
+    brew install maelvalais/amc/auto-mutiple-choice --build-from-source

-- or using `brew install maelvalais/amc/auto-mutiple-choice --HEAD` to install from source the latest version from [mercurial]
+Note that at first, I had enabled the possibility for compiling using the `--HEAD` flag (so that it compiles using the latest sources from [mercurial]).
+But because it required latex during the build and that the compilation of the documentation and .sty was extremely cumbersome, I disabled it (allowing me to remove ~100 loc from the formula).

 [mercurial]: https://bitbucket.org/auto-multiple-choice/auto-multiple-choice